travelnxt/appacitive-docs/v1.0/index.md

 When the above request is successful, the HTTP response is a `200` OK and the response body is a json object containing the third party cloud storage providers upload `url` and the file `id`, which is the parameter `filename`'s value provided by you or a unique system generated identifier for the file.
 Now upload the file by making a PUT request to the `url` in the response above.
 The necessary authorization information is already embedded in the URI.
 For more details, refer to <a href="http://aws.amazon.com/documentation/s3/">Amazon S3 documentation</a>.
-This url is valid for 5 minutes if `expires` was not specified while retreiving the url and only allows you to perform a PUT on the url.
+This url is valid for 5 minutes if `expires` was not specified while retrieving the url and only allows you to perform a PUT on the url.
-You need to provied the same value for the `Content-Type` http header, which you provided while retreiving the url and if not provided, use 'application/octet-stream' or 'binary/octet-stream'.
+You need to provide the same value for the `Content-Type` http header, which you provided while retrieving the url and if not provided, use 'application/octet-stream' or 'binary/octet-stream'.
 You send the media file in the payload object of the PUT call.

 ``` csharp